 To examine college-level mathematics course repetitions among community college transfer students, I focused on identifying and matching math courses across public community colleges and four-year universities in Texas.
-The Texas Common Course Numbering System (TCCNS) provides the lists of college-level mathematics courses with their prefixes and numbers for both public two-year and four-year colleges (e.g., MATH 1314 for college algebra).
+The Texas Common Core Numbering System (TCCNS) provides the lists of college-level mathematics courses with their prefixes and numbers for both public two-year and four-year colleges (e.g., MATH 1314 for college algebra).
 As TCCNS lists do not include all university math courses, I used the Texas Transfer Inventory Guide obtained from the Dana Center, which shows math courses aligned across all two-year and four-year public institutions in Texas (Dana Center, 2019).
 I added the Dana Center's transfer inventory list to the list of college-level math courses I obtained from TCCNS and matched those math courses' prefixes and numbers across institutions.
+Then, I prepared a spreadsheet that included all math courses' prefixes and numbers for each community college and public four-year institution in Texas.

-I merged the resulting list of math courses available at Texas community colleges and universities with the student-level transcript data from the ERC.
-I created a flag for each student's math courses grouped into 12 types of college-level math categories (please refer back to Figure 1).
-For each semester in which the student was enrolled, I identified the community college transfer student's math courses at both community colleges and universities.
+I merged the resulting lists of math courses across the community colleges and universities in Texas with the student-level transcript data from the ERC.
+I created a flag for each transfer student's math courses grouped into 12 types of college-level math categories (please see Figure 1).
+Then, I identified students' each college-level mathematics course.
+All community college courses were assigned to each of the 12 college-level math categories.
+For each semester in which the student was enrolled, I identified the community college transfer student's math courses within the 12 college-level math categories at both community colleges and universities.

 I flagged the semesters of college-level mathematics courses that students took and passed (D or above) for the first time at a community college.

-If students attempted the same or a lower level course (whether at a community college or university) after receiving a passing grade, I marked those courses as course repetition.
+If students attempted the same or a lower level course at a community college or university, I marked those courses as course repetition patterns.
 For example, a community college transfer student took and passed Math for Teachers-I (MATH 1350) in the first semester at a community college and then attempted the prerequisite course college algebra (MATH 1314) in the second semester at a community college.
 This course-taking pattern was coded as a vertical repetition at a community college.
-For the purposes of addressing research question 4, I also created a dichotomous measure of ever vs. never-repeating a math course; for that measure, this student would be categorized as an ever-vertical repeater.
+Additionally, I marked this student as an ever-vertical repeater in the analysis.